-April 2024: As part of a 3-week baby bonding family vacation with our 9-month-old daughter, we visited Gibraltar and Andalucia, Spain, easily one of Spain’s finest regions for 6 days to experience the rich blend of Spanish, Moorish and Gypsy culture that the region is known for.
-To more easily explore the region, we hired a car and self-drove.
+April 2024: As part of a 3-week baby bonding family vacation with our 9-month-old daughter, we spent 6 days in Gibraltar and Andalucía, Spain.
+We chose this region for its rich blend of Spanish, Moorish, and Gypsy culture.
+To explore more conveniently, we hired a car and drove around the area.
 This was our itinerary during the trip:

 Day 1: